-- PageSpeed Insights: PageSpeed Insights has turned into a full-service measuring tool with both field as well as lab data.
-In addition, you get advice on what to improve.
+- PageSpeed Insights: PageSpeed Insights has turned into a full-service measuring tool with both field and lab data.
+Besides, you get advice on what to improve.

 - Search Console Core Web Vitals report: You can now get insights from your site straight from Search Console!
 Great to get a feel for how your site is performing.

 - Chrome comes with several developer tools: a Core Web Vitals report (from Chrome 88) and a Core Web Vitals overlay (from Chrome 90), with more on the way.